Carbondale

 Draw until you have four cards in hand, with these modifiers:

-You may draw cards from the draw deck or the communal stock pile in any order.
+You may draw cards from the draw deck or the common weal in any order.
 You may not draw cards discarded face-down or a card you put down this turn.

 Reference: turn summary and build costs